 Pogo Park completes its major renovation of Elm Playlot.
 The new park includes a community center with a kitchen, bathrooms; zip-line, disc swings and a “Global Village” of child-sized houses; a separate tot-lot for toddlers; the “chill zone” where children participate in arts and crafts, play chess, or build with blocks.

-In 2013 Pogo Park began a partnership with the Trust for Public Land and the city of Richmond to transform a two-block section of the Richmond Greenway into Harbour-8 Park.
+Pogo Park partners with the Trust for Public Land and the city of Richmond to transform an abandoned, two-block section of the Richmond Greenway into our second “Pogo Park” – Harbour-8 Park.

 Pogo Park takes possession of the house at 720 Elm and discovers that the 700 square foot home has historical significance.
 The team meets with local architect and restoration experts to reimagine this house in the framework of a park office and community center, and bring out its long lost historical features.
 Adding a house to Elm Playlot location changes the design plan for the park, and so the design has to be recreated.

 While waiting to secure construction permits, Pogo Park builds a “Pop-Up Park” at Elm Playlot consisting of temporary play structures (a sandbox, hillside slide, stage, and “Global Village” of child-sized houses) and provides free play programming for children on a drop-in basis.
 The Pop-Up Park is a hit!